davidisinta/fly_with_tai/README.md

 **Required Must-have Stories**

-[X] user can seamlessly navigate between different tabs [] user can track a flights prices
+- [X] User can seamlessly navigate between different tabs
+- [ ] User can track flight prices
-[]user can search for flights
+- [ ] User can search for flights
-[]user can view flight details
+- [ ] User can view flight details
-[]user can be redirected to a payment page to buy a ticket []user can see a list of all flights that match the search parameters.
+- [ ] User can be redirected to a payment page to buy a ticket
+- [ ] User can see a list of all flights that match the search parameters
-[]user can see a list of flights they are tracking []User signs up or logs into their account
+- [ ] User can see a list of flights they are tracking
+- [ ] User signs up or logs into their account

 **Optional Nice-to-have Stories**